Notes: 'Toppers lead public schools in state baseball appearances

 NOTICEABLY ABSENT

 In softball, Clarksville didn’t reach the state tournament.
-The Class AAA Wildcats were 39-1 heading into the Region 5-AAA final against Springfield, a team Clarksville had beaten five times this season by scores of 7-6, 6-3, 4-0, 9-2 and 10-5.
+The Class AAA Wildcats were 39-1 heading into the Region 5-AAA final against Springfield, a team Clarksville had beaten five times this season.
 But when it counted most, Springfield won 10-3.

 That loss bumped Clarksville into a road game for the sectional, where it lost 7-1.
 So a team that outscored its opponents 362-56 over 40 games was outscored 17-4 in its final two games.